 where, ${\zeta }_{\rm{e}}$ represents the fraction of electrons emitting synchrotron radiation in the observed frequency band among all electrons, ${\gamma }_{\rm{c}}$ denotes the Lorentz factor and R is the radius of the plasma contributing to emission of the PRS as well as the RM.

-The other known PRSs are shown to be constrained with $0.1<{\zeta }_{{\rm{e}}}{\gamma }_{{\rm{c}}}^{2}{(R/(1{0}^{-2}{\rm{pc}}))}^{2}<1.0$ \citep{bruni2024nebularoriginpersistentradio}.
-After subtracting the estimated star formation contribution, the PRS candidate for FRB~20240114A falls just at the upper edge of the above constraints (at an assumed host RM\footnote{As estimated by \citet{10.1093/mnras/stae2013}, but we correct for a typo they have in their estimate.} of $349\pm23$\,$rad\,m^{-2}$, see Figure~\ref{fig:prs_}).
+The other known PRSs are shown to be constrained with $0.1<{\zeta }_{{\rm{e}}}{\gamma }_{{\rm{c}}}^{2}{(R/(1{0}^{-2}{\rm{pc}}))}^{2}<10$ \citep{bruni2024nebularoriginpersistentradio}.
+After subtracting the estimated star formation contribution, the PRS candidate for FRB~20240114A is at the upper edge of the above parameter range, as shown in Figure~\ref{fig:prs_} \citep[assuming the observed RM of $340.5\pm0.5$\,$rad\,m^{-2}$ to be entierely due to the host;][]{10.1093/mnras/stae2013}.
 Therefore, the PRS associated with FRB~20240114A also follows the constraints followed by the other known PRSs, indicating that the detected emission likely originates from the magneto-ionic region surrounding the FRB, potentially in the form of a magnetar wind nebula.

-Although our analysis includes the emission contribution due to the overall SFR of the host galaxy, it would be more useful to measure the SFR specifically at the FRB location to gain a better insight to the environment surrounding the FRB.